ASKurz/blogdown/content/blog/2025-02-02-matching-missing-data-a-quasi-experiment-and-causal-inference-oh-my/index.md

 > The outcome model coefficients and tests should not be interpreted or reported.

-But rather, one should only report and interpret the causal estimand.
+But rather, one should only report and interpret the causal estimand, which leads us to the final section of the blog…

+## Compute the estimand

 Following the frameworks in Greifer & Stuart ([2021a](#ref-greifer2021choosing)) and [Chapter 8](https://marginaleffects.com/chapters/gcomputation.html) of Arel-Bundock ([2025](#ref-arelbundock2025model)), there are three primary causal estimands we might consider:[^10]

 - the average treatment effect (ATE),
 - the average treatment effect in the treated (ATT), and
 - the average treatment effect in the untreated (ATU).

 The ATE is the causal estimand that most directly corresponds to what we get with a randomized experiment.
-It’s the average causal effect were we to give the intervention to all those in the target population.
+It’s the average causal effect were we to give the intervention to all those in the target population, relative to what we’d expect from withholding the intervention.

 The ATT is the average causal effect of those who received the treatment in the sample, and the broader subset of the population resembling that part of the sample.
 The ATT answers the question: *How well did the treatment work for those who got it?*

 The ATU is the average causal effect of those who did not receive the treatment in the sample, and the broader subset of the population resembling that part of the sample.
-The ATU answers the question: *How well would the treatment have worked for those who did not get it?* But when we compute the ATU after using a matching procedure where some of those from the broader untreated sample were removed (as was the case here), then the ATU comes with the caveat that it is the average treatment effect of those who did not get the treatment, *in a sample matched to target the ATT*, which is a bit of a strange caveat and may or may not be the kind of caveat you’d like to make in a paper.
+The ATU answers the question: *How well would the treatment have worked for those who did not get it?* But when we compute the ATU after using a matching procedure where some of those from the broader untreated sample were removed (as was the case here), then the ATU comes with the caveat that it is the average treatment effect of those who did not get the treatment, *in a sample matched to target the ATT*, which is a bit of a strange caveat and may or may not be the kind of caveat you’d like to make in a white paper.

 In my blog series on causal inference from randomized experiments, were were all about that ATE.
 But here I think it’s better to focus on the ATT, and this is also what Greifer recommend for my real-world use case.

-Importantly, none of these estimands correspond directly to any of the beta coefficients from the `summary()` output above.
-Rather, we compute them with the statistical model as a whole using the g-computation method.
+Importantly, none of these estimands correspond directly to any of the beta coefficients from the `summary()` output in the previous section.
+Rather, we compute our causal estimands with the statistical model as a whole using the g-computation method.
 If you’re not familiar with g-computation, boy do I have the blog series for you.
 Start [here](https://solomonkurz.netlify.app/blog/2023-04-12-boost-your-power-with-baseline-covariates/).
 You’ll want to read the first three posts.
 You can also browse through [Chapter 8](https://marginaleffects.com/chapters/gcomputation.html) of Arel-Bundock ([2025](#ref-arelbundock2025model)), as referenced just above.

 In code, we do g-computation using the `avg_comparisons()` function from the **marginaleffects** package.
 Note how we can request cluster-robust standard errors with pair membership as the clustering variable by setting `vcov = ~subclass`.
-By setting `by = "osp"`, we compute both the ATU[^11] and the ATT.
+By setting `by = "osp"`, we compute both the ATU[^11] and the ATT.[^12]

 ``` r
 avg_comparisons(matched.models,